cityrpg/CityRPG/README.md

 ### How to add jobs
 There is an example add-on in the CityRPG_Jobs_Template folder.
 This is an add-on that you can drop into your game, rename, and edit as you like.

 From scratch, the short version: Package the JobSO::loadJobFiles function.
 You can overwrite it or simply add onto it (`Parent::JobSO::loadJobFiles(%this)`).
 Add JobSO::createJob(%file) calls leading to your job files.
-Your job files shold follow the same format as jobs/ or CityRPG_Jobs_Template/
+Your job files should follow the same format as jobs/ or CityRPG_Jobs_Template/

 See also: [JobSO and Custom Jobs](#JobSO-and-Custom-Jobs)